I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nc-ufxclient-evt-ufx-device-proprietary-charger-set-property.md

 ## -remarks
 <p><i>EVT_UFX_DEVICE_PROPRIETARY_CHARGER_SET_PROPERTY</i> is an optional event callback.</p>

-<p><i>WdfRequest</i> is contains a request for <a href="https://msdn.microsoft.com/library/windows/hardware/mt186650">IOCTL_INTERNAL_CONFIGURE_CHARGER_PROPERTY</a>, which specifies a charger ID that is known by the client driver and battery miniclass driver, and a voltage value in millivolts.
-The client driver can use this information to enable charging over the USB port at an appropriate current/voltage level.</p>

-<p><i>EVT_UFX_DEVICE_PROPRIETARY_CHARGER_SET_PROPERTY</i> is an optional event callback.</p>

-<p><i>WdfRequest</i> is contains a request for <a href="https://msdn.microsoft.com/library/windows/hardware/mt186650">IOCTL_INTERNAL_CONFIGURE_CHARGER_PROPERTY</a>, which specifies a charger ID that is known by the client driver and battery miniclass driver, and a voltage value in millivolts.
+<p><i>WdfRequest</i> is contains a request for <a href="..\charging\ni-charging-ioctl-internal-configure-charger-property.md">IOCTL_INTERNAL_CONFIGURE_CHARGER_PROPERTY</a>, which specifies a charger ID that is known by the client driver and battery miniclass driver, and a voltage value in millivolts.
 The client driver can use this information to enable charging over the USB port at an appropriate current/voltage level.</p>

 ## -requirements
 <table>